Is 2017 the year that you finally join the food truck industry?

 Before we break down these other things, it’s important to note that you will need money for things that aren’t the food truck, equipment and the actual food.
 If you don’t know that by now, then you likely aren’t ready to break into this industry.

 Startup capital can help you hire — and pay, of course — a couple of employees.
 Employees are essential when it comes to a business, which means startup capital could be essential when it comes to making this dream come true, the dream that is owning a food truck.
 You might also need money for marketing, permits — you name it.
-You see, permits are pretty important in this industry.
+Permits are pretty important in this industry.
 You can’t park wherever you want.

 In terms of marketing, if you don’t market your truck (digital marketing is blowing up right now, and that will likely stay the case for a while), then how do you expect people to find out about your business?